 - from the late 1960s onwards ‘text’ replaced (literary) ‘work’; in 80s ‘textuality’ emerged;

-An environment of a text belonging to the same sign system.
+The environment of a text which belongs to the same sign system.

 cotext & context

 1. the attribute of being a text does not inhere in any given object; textuality is assigned by the reader